WISCAD/wiscad/index.md

 {% capture text %}

-Our published results spans machine learning for better chip design, design automation for better machine learning including in distributed settings with edge devices, all aspects of IC-CAD including high-level design and layout synthesis, and hardware security.
+Our published results span machine learning for better chip design, design automation for better machine learning including in distributed settings with edge devices, all aspects of IC-CAD including high-level design and layout synthesis, and hardware security.

 {%
   include button.html